In the spring of 1776, Mercy Otis Warren received a letter from her good friend Abigail Adams vented about her husband John.

 I desire you would Remember the Ladies, and be more generous and favourable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.
 Remember all Men would be tyrants if they could.
 If perticuliar care and attention is not paid to the Laidies we are determined to foment a Rebelion, and will not hold ourselves bound by any Laws in which we have no voice, or Representation.

-That your Sex are Naturally Tyrannical is a Truth so thoroughly established as to admit of no dispute, but such of you as wish to be happy willingly give up the harsh title of Master for the more tender and endearing one of Friend.
+“That your Sex are Naturally Tyrannical is a Truth so thoroughly established as to admit of no dispute,” she wrote.
+But, she added, those of you who wish to be happy can give up the “harsh title of Master” for the “more tender and endearing one of Friend.”

 As to your extraordinary Code of Laws, I cannot but laugh.
 We have been told that our Struggle has loosened the bands of Government every where.
-That Children and Apprentices were disobedient -- that schools and Colledges were grown turbulent -- that Indians slighted their Guardians and Negroes grew insolent to their Masters.
-But your Letter was the first Intimation that another Tribe more numerous and powerfull than all the rest were grown discontented.--This is rather too coarse a Compliment but you are so saucy, I won’t blot it out.
+That Children and Apprentices were disobedient — that schools and Colledges were grown turbulent — that Indians slighted their Guardians and Negroes grew insolent to their Masters.
+But your Letter was the first Intimation that another Tribe more numerous and powerfull than all the rest were grown discontented.–This is rather too coarse a Compliment but you are so saucy, I won’t blot it out.